Petrosz007/msc-thesis/chapters/graph_reduction.typ

 How to read the results:
 - The 'Runtime' show the total runtime of the program in seconds (s) or milliseconds (ms).
 Lower is better.
-- The 'No. of Test Cases' columns shows the reduced number of test cases.
+- The 'Num. of Test Cases' columns shows the reduced number of test cases.
 Lower is better.
 - The '%' columns show the reduction percentage.
 Higher is better.
 - The table is ordered by runtime in ascending order.
 - When comparing percentages I use percentage points (pp for short).